gjbex/training-material/NetCDF/PythonSamples/README.md

 1. `write_netcdf.py`: writes an NetCDF 3 file that has three dimensions x, y, and z.
 The grid points are stored in variables 'x', 'y', and 'z' respectively, and the field is stored in a 3D variable 'field'.
-   NetCDF 3 was chosen because ParaView seems not to be able to deal with NetCDF 4.
+   NetCDF 3 as well as NetCDF 4 can be generated since ParaView prior to version 4.1.x seems not to be able to deal with NetCDF 4.